suparious/git-bash-scripts/README.md

 srtadm date blast
 ```

-- command: a double quoted string that is passed into a remote BASH interpreter (no default)
+- command: a double quoted string that is passed into a remote BASH interpreter (default: date)
 - mode: run the command in "batch" or "blast" mode, for sequential or parallel execution (default: batch)
 - run_user: remote user for the SSH connection (default: suparious)
 - server_prefix: the prefix of the network hostname for the SSH connection (default: lab-node_count)